stonepros/stone/SubmittingPatches.rst

 ==========================
-Submitting Patches to Ceph
+Submitting Patches to Stone
 ==========================

-Patches to Ceph can be divided into three categories:
+Patches to Stone can be divided into three categories:

-    1. patches targeting Ceph kernel code
+    1. patches targeting Stone kernel code
     2. patches targeting the "master" branch
     3. patches targeting stable branches (e.g.: "nautilus")

-Some parts of Ceph - notably the RBD and CephFS kernel clients - are maintained within the Linux Kernel.
+Some parts of Stone - notably the RBD and StoneFS kernel clients - are maintained within the Linux Kernel.
 For patches targeting this code, please refer to the file ``SubmittingPatches-kernel.rst``.

-The rest of this document assumes that your patch relates to Ceph code that is maintained in the GitHub repository https://github.com/ceph/ceph
+The rest of this document assumes that your patch relates to Stone code that is maintained in the GitHub repository https://github.com/ceph/ceph

 If you have a patch that fixes an issue, feel free to open a GitHub pull request